wookayin/tensorflow-plot/README.md

 just define a python function that takes `numpy.ndarray` values as input, draw a plot, and return it as a `matplotlib.figure.Figure` object.
-Then, `tfplot.plot()` will wrap this function as a TensorFlow operation, which will produce a RGB image tensor `[height, width, 3]` containing the resulting plot.
+Then, `tfplot.plot()` will wrap this function as a TensorFlow operation, which will produce a RGB-A image tensor `[height, width, 4]` containing the resulting plot.

 ```python
 def figure_heatmap(heatmap, cmap='jet'):